The Unofficial FAQ

 Yes.
 You have two choices:

 You can go to a city that has a 7-Eleven retail location and purchase a phone there.
 Then, call customer service (see FAQ #2) and get them to change the number on your phone.
-There is a $10 charge to change your number within the same area code, but it is free to change your number to a different calling area (they might still charge you to change your number to a different area code within the same calling area, such as from 778 to 604 in Vancouver).
+Phone number changes are free except when they are done within the same location due to a dislike for the number itself (then the cost is $10); if you are changing your number because you’ve moved or you are being harassed by audio or text, then it is free.

 You can also check out the phone exchange forum to find phones with SIM cards, phones on their own, SIM cards on their own, and airtime for sale by other consumers.